 - Reviews construction and grading plans for stormwater management, erosion and sediment control, and floodplain management.

-- Proposed Rulemaking on Stormwater Management and Soil Erosion and Sediment Control
+- 2013 Rule on Stormwater Management and Soil Erosion and Sediment Control

 - Inspects construction sites for soil erosion and drainage problems, responds to resident complaints and recommends appropriate solutions.